DeepikaA777/ElderlyCareAI/README.md

 # ElderlyCare AI - Powered App UI Design Project
-#This is my first UI design, I created this project thouthfully and creatively.
+#This is my first UI design, I created this project thoughtfully and creatively.

 ElderlyCare is a smart and intuitive UI design project focused on improving the lifestyle of elderly people through personalized AI support.